CHRONIC NECK PAIN: SYSTEMIC INFLAMMATION -VS- LOCAL INFLAMMATION (HEALING CHRONIC NECK PAIN BY INDUCING LOCAL INFLAMMATION)

 A second key is that you may actually have to induce some inflammation to get the healing process re-started.
 I’ve written a slew of articles (HERE is one of the more recent) showing that inflammation always leads to Scar Tissue / Fibrosis.
 This is problematic because Scar Tissue always leads to degeneration, which in turn leads to more inflammation (HERE).
 Even though Scar Tissue is not a grand thing as far as normal neck function is concerned, it’s living tissue with a blood supply.
 BREAKING SCAR TISSUE not only mechanically “UNTETHERS” people, it induces a potent local inflammatory response, which, as I’ve explained to you, restarts the healing process.

 The coolest thing about harnessing the power of inflammation (local inflammation) to treat patients with chronic neck pain is just how powerful it can be.
-Rather than seeing patients over and over and over again on long, drawn-out treatment schedules, most patients respond rapidly — many of them instantly or almost so — to this method of treatment.
+Rather than seeing patients over and over and over again on long, drawn-out treatment schedules (LIKE THIS), most patients respond rapidly — many of them instantly or almost so — to this method of treatment.
 The best example I can give you is to look at just a few of our mind-blowing VIDEO TESTIMONIALS.
+Oh, and be sure to like, share or follow on FACEBOOK while you are at it!
+It’s a great way to reach those you know struggling with chronic neck pain.